fliqlo/ctf11/README.md

 There's an app. \
 Inside the app there's a flag. \
-That flag has a hidden message. \
+That flag has a hidden message, \
 Using simple convertion. \
 Numbers to letters, letters to numbers. \
 It's just like an encryption but simple. \